-Thranduil sighed and waved a lazy hand.
+Thranduil sighed and waved a hand.
 "Fine, fine.
 We will split the troops up.
 Now onto the next order of business…"

 Bilbo spent the rest of the day throwing himself into the preparations for the upcoming battle.
 He helped with the plans, assisted in sorting through the supplies, and even volunteered to stand watch.
-He brushed the horses down, saw that all the elves were fed, and began to collect plants and herbs in preparation for whatever injuries he would face.
-His dedication earned him some looks but no one tried to stop him or jeered at him for it.
+He brushed the horses down, saw that all the Elves were fed, and began to collect plants and herbs in preparation for whatever injuries he would face.
+His dedication earned him some odd looks, but no one tried to stop him or jeered at him for it.
 They simply accepted his efforts and continued on.

 Occasionally Gandalf or Bard would find him and would attempt to talk him into resting.
 He politely but firmly turned them away each time.
-He knew that once he stopped he would be overwhelmed by his situation and therefore useless.
+He knew that once he stopped he would be overwhelmed by his situation, and would therefore be useless.
 He could not risk such a state with Azog so close.
 It would only be later, after they won the battle, that Bilbo promised to stop and rest and grieve for what he had (once more) lost.
-It was not until night had fallen and the elves had lit their lanterns that he was finally forced to stop as an unexpected visitor walked up to him.
+It was not until night had fallen and the Elves had lit their lanterns that he was finally forced to stop as an unexpected visitor walked up to him.

 "Bilbo," Balin greeted, pulling the hood of his cloak down to reveal his tired face.

-Bilbo blinked up at the dwarf and slowly set down the clothes he had been sewing up.
+Bilbo blinked up at the Dwarf and slowly set down the clothes he had been sewing up.
 "Balin.
 What are you doing here?"

-"I came to check up on you," the dwarf explained as he watched the hobbit rise to his feet.
+"I came to check up on you," the Dwarf explained as he watched the Hobbit rise to his feet.
 "We were all worried about you after Gandalf took you away.
 I had to lock the others up to keep them from following me, the stubborn lot.
 We… We're all very concerned for you, my friend."

 He shrugged one shoulder and looked away.
 "I'm fine.
-A bit tired and hurt but still well enough to work."
+A bit tired and hurt, but still well enough to work."

 Balin raised one white brow as his eyes flickered to the clothes at Bilbo's feet.
 "So I see.
 I will tell the others this.
 It will relieve them to know that you aren't curled up in a ball crying your eyes out."